Gradient Noise

 Octaves

 How do we determine these weights?
-Let's say the first octave has weight \(\frac{1}{d}\), where \(d\) is some denominator that we haven't figured out yet.
-Each successive weight is twice its predecessor, which gives us this geometric sequence:
+Let's say the first octave has weight \(\frac{1}{d}\), where \(d\) is some denominator that we haven't figured out yet, and that there are \(c\) octaves.
+Each successive weight is twice its predecessor, which gives us this geometric sequence of weights:

 Denominator \(d\) is a sum of a sequence of powers of 2.
-What do you notice about these sums of the first several sequences?
+What do you notice about these sums of the first several such sequences?

 The sums are just one less than the next power of 2.
 In general, we compute \(d\) with this shortcut: